Kenilworth Road: History

 Luton Town moved to Kenilworth Road in 1905, leaving their previous home at Dunstable Road after their landlord sold the site for housing at short notice.
-The club's directors quickly procured a new site, and the club's first match at the new ground came on 4 September 1905—a 0–0 draw against Plymouth Argyle.
+The club's directors quickly procured a new site, and the club's first match at the new ground came on 4 September 1905, a 0–0 draw against Plymouth Argyle.
 Watford player C. Barnes scored the first ever goal at the stadium, in a reserve match.
-Originally known as Ivy Road, the new ground brought success with it—in their last season at Dunstable Road, Luton had finished second from bottom, but in the first at Kenilworth Road, Luton finished fourth in the Southern League.
+Originally known as Ivy Road, the new ground brought success with it, in their last season at Dunstable Road, Luton had finished second from bottom, but in their first at Kenilworth Road, Luton finished fourth in the Southern League.

 The ground has undergone several major changes since its original construction in 1905.
 The original Main Stand, boasting a press loft and a balcony above the roof, burnt down in 1921, and was replaced by the current stand before the 1922–23 campaign.
 The new Main Stand was split into two: the upper tier contained wooden seats, so there was a ban on smoking in the stand; the lower tier, which became known as the Enclosure, was terracing.

-When attendances were first counted, in 1932–33, Luton Town's average home attendance was taken at 5,868.
+When attendances were first counted, in the 1932–33 season, Luton Town's average home attendance was taken at 5,868.
 Kenilworth Road's capacity of the time was 25,000, so it was not deemed necessary to improve the ground.
 However, only three years later, on 25 April 1936, a match against Coventry City attracted 23,142 spectators—at that time a club record.
 The decision was taken to renovate the stadium, already in disrepair, and work began at the end of the following season.
 The Kenilworth End terrace was extended, the Oak Road End received a roof and major work was done on the Main Stand.
 Following these steps, the ground was more in line with those of rival clubs, the capacity standing at 30,000.